aragon/nest/grants/EmpowerTheDAO/roadmap.md

 The code will be open source in [EmpowerTheDAO's Github Repository](https://github.com/empowerthedao), and will be published to Aragon Package Manager.

+### Reference Implementation

+The EmpowerTheDAO team are in the process of finalising the [Livepeer Aragon App](https://github.com/videoDAC/livepeer-aragon/blob/master/README.md).
+This app empowers an Aragon DAO to perform some of the key roles in Livepeer's protocol - those of **Delegator** (enabling the DAO to stake to the network, and earn rewards) and **Transcoder** (enabling a DAO to govern the protocol interactions for a Transcoder node in Livepeer's network).

+Through this project, the team gained experience working with Agent.sol, as well as a strong understanding of how to build an app for an Aragon DAO which integrates with other Ethereum-based protocols.

 ### Project Timeline and Interim Deliverables

 The project can be broken down into 3 phases, with varying levels of involvement from members of the team, during the project.